libero/walking-skeleton/events/schema.md

 Describes what the event is about so that they can be grouped or recognized.
 It follows the `[a-z\-\.]+` regular expression, with `.` separating hierarchical levels and `-` separating words in a single level (if there are multiple words).

+A consistent pattern for types describing a transaction is

+- `...-started`
+- `...-completed`
+- `...-failed`

 ### `data` (optional)

 Is opaque here, and can contain anything as long as it follows naming conventions.
 Events with the same `type` should usually follow the same schema.